Keyri Android SDK

 }

-"[Your appKey]", // Get this value from the Keyri Developer Portal
+val appKey = "[Your appKey]" // Get this value from the Keyri Dashboard

-val appKey = "[Your appKey]" // Get this value from the Keyri Developer Portal
+val serviceEncryptionKey = "[Your serviceEncryptionKey]" // Get this optional value from the Keyri Developer Portal for Fraud Prevention

 val publicUserId = "public-User-Id" // publicUserId is optional